wordup-dev/wordup-cli/README.md

 # Examples

-Here is an example of how fast you can setup a new WordPress Plugin development stack:
+Check out this (video)[https://wordup.dev/#video] on our website to see how fast you can setup a new WordPress dev environment.

 # Installation / Requirements